Kaesual/minetest-wasm/README.md

 the social platform Common Ground ([app.cg](https://app.cg), [commonground.cg](https://commonground.cg)) as an in-community plugin, to enable full p2p gameplay.
 The game server can be hosted in the browser, with persistent save games in indexeddb, zip file backup and restore, and more.

-There's an inofficial [Luanti Community](https://app.cg/c/luanti) there, where the game can be played, and development and roadmap of this repository can be discussed.
+There's the official [Video Games Community](https://app.cg/c/videogames) there, where the game can be played, and development and roadmap of this repository can be discussed.

 ![Screenshot of Luanti running in app.cg](assets/screenshot.jpg)